GICSAFePhD/RailML/Layouts/Example_5/Readme.md

 ### C and D. Infrastructure analysis and CDL zones detection

-The process of analysing the infrastructure and detecting CDL zones produces one result: identifying the existence and position of each infrastructure element in the network: platforms, curves, level crossings,  buffer stops, derailers, lines,  operational points, signals, switches, tracks and detection elements (axle counters, rail joints and track circuits).
+The process of analysing the infrastructure and detecting CDL zones allows identifying the position of each infrastructure element in the network: platforms, curves, level crossings, buffer stops, derailers, lines, operational points, signals, switches, tracks and detection elements (axle counters, rail joints and track circuits).

 In section "II.
-RAILWAY NETWORK ANALYSER DESIGN" literal C of [1], it is shown Algorithm 2, which explains the process of analysing the network; and in the same section but in literal D, it is explained the process used to detect CDL zones.
+RAILWAY NETWORK ANALYSER DESIGN" literal C of [[1]](#references), it is shown Algorithm 2, which explains the process of analysing the network; and in the same section but in literal D, it is explained the process used to detect CDL zones.

 The result of this step is shown in Console Output 2 and Figure 3.
 ~~~
 Analysing infrastructure --> Infrastructure.RNA
  Detecting Danger --> Safe_points.RNA